markxnelson/weblogic-kubernetes-operator/content/userguide/introduction/_index.md

-The User Guide provides detailed user information for the Oracle WebLogic Server Kubernetes Operator.
+This guide provides detailed user information for the Oracle WebLogic Server Kubernetes Operator.
 It provides instructions on how to install the operator in your Kubernetes cluster and how to use it to manage WebLogic domains.